Alumni News

 See the latest news and updates from our Alumni.

-Christian Spirituality Short Courses 2024/25
+Christian Spirituality and Theology Short Courses 2024/25

 If you are interested in taking a course for credit (i.e. completing assignments for the course) either as a standalone or as a pre-cursor to further study on the MA please contact our postgraduate tutor Dr Jenny Leith for further information: j.leith@westcott.cam.ac.uk This mode of study does incur an additional fee.